 Skinner Valve Division of Parker Hannifin Corporation (now Parker Fluid Control Division (FCD) has been manufacturing solenoid valves since 1949.
-Today, the Skinner product line is composed of 2-, 3- and 4- way solenoid valves that are used for the control of fluid medias including air, inert gas, water, light oil, steam & hot water.
+Today, the Skinner product line includes 2-, 3- and 4- way solenoid valves.
+Skinner valves control fluid media including air, inert gas, water, light oil, steam and hot water in wide range of industrial applications.

 Skinner Valve Series